holepunchto/hypercore/README.md

 Per default update will wait until a peer arrives and the update can be performed.
-If you only wanna check if any of the current peers you are connected to can update you (and return an error otherwise use the `ifAvailable` option)
+If you only wanna check if any of the current peers you are connected to can update you (and return an error otherwise if you use the `ifAvailable` option)

 ``` js
 feed.update({ ifAvailable: true, minLength: 10 }, function (err) {